Flavin group: FAD, FADH, and FADH_{2}

 Flavin adenine dinucleotide is a group bound to many enzymes including ferredoxin-NADP+ reductase, monoamine oxidase, D-amino acid oxidase, glucose oxidase, xanthine oxidase, and acyl CoA dehydrogenase.

-FADH/FADH_{2}

 FADH and FADH_{2} are reduced forms of FAD.
 FADH_{2} is produced as a prosthetic group in succinate dehydrogenase, an enzyme involved in the citric acid cycle.
 In oxidative phosphorylation, two molecules of FADH_{2} typically yield 1.5 ATP each, or three ATP combined.

+FADH_{2} is one of the cofactors that can transfer electrons to the electron transfer chain.